-The following documents, filed with the Commission under the Exchange Act, are hereby incorporated by reference into this Prospectus: (a) The Company's Annual Report on Form 10-K for the fiscal year ended December 31, 1995, including portions of the Company's Proxy Statement dated May 10, 1996 incorporated by reference therein and appearing under the caption "Executive Compensation and Other Matters -- Certain Relationships and Related Transactions"; (b) The Company's Quarterly Reports on Form 10-Q for the quarters ended March 31, 1996, June 30, 1996 and September 30, 1996; and (c) The description of the Company's Common Stock which is contained in its Registration Statement on Form 8-A filed under the Exchange Act on December 23, 1991, including any amendment or reports filed for the purpose of updating such description.
+The following documents, filed with the Commission under the Exchange Act, are hereby incorporated by reference into this Prospectus: (a) The Company's Annual Report on Form 10-K for the fiscal year ended December 31, 1996 as amended on March 10, 1997 and March 18, 1997; and (b) The description of the Company's Common Stock which is contained in its Registration Statement on Form 8-A filed under the Exchange Act on December 23, 1991, including any amendment or reports filed for the purpose of updating such description.
 All documents filed with the Commission pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this Prospectus and prior to the termination of the offering shall be deemed to be incorporated by reference into this Prospectus and to be a part hereof from the date of filing of such documents.
 Any statement contained in any document incorporated by reference herein shall be deemed modified or superseded, for purposes of this Prospectus, to the extent that a statement contained herein or in any other subsequently filed document which also is or is deemed to be incorporated by reference herein modifies or supersedes such statement.
 Any such statement so modified or superseded shall not be deemed, except as modified or superseded, to constitute a part of this Prospectus.
 The Company will provide without charge to each person, including any beneficial owner, to whom this Prospectus is delivered, upon written or oral request of such person, a copy of any and all of the documents that have been or may be incorporated by reference herein (other than exhibits to such documents which are not specifically incorporated by reference into such documents).
 Such requests should be directed to the Director, Corporate Communications at the Company's principal executive offices at 2375 Garcia Avenue, Mountain View, California 94043, (415) 903-3700.